enourmous/symfony-equeue/README.md

 symfony-equeue (Test Task)
 ==============
 This project is test task for Stfalcon Company.
-Storage used REDIS.
+Symfony version 4, storage used REDIS.

 Add to host file
 ```